maximlitvinov/shoe-store-react-router/README.md

-# Shoe Store

 ## Introduction

-Shoe store app using React Router and TypeScript.
+Shoe store app using React Router TypeScript and Redux.